Shavril/shavril.github.io/_posts/2024-12-30-applied-mathematics-doctoral-thesis.markdown

 title:  "Applied Mathematics Doctoral Thesis"
 date:   2024-12-30 19:00:00 +0100
 categories: projects
-tags: statistics, astrophysics, image processing, python
+tags: statistics astrophysics image_processing python
 ---

 Overview of my doctorate dissertation in Applied Mathematics, with pictures, results and a link to the full work.